ChargeStorm/ctek-py/README.md

 print(f"Meter data: {meter_data}")
 ```

-Since this library utilizes dataclasses, you can easily access the data returned by the API and see what is available for you to use.
+Since this library utilizes dataclasses, you can easily access the data returned by the API and see what is available for you to use through auto-completion in your IDE.
 For example, to get the active power in:

 ```python
 from ctek import NanogridAir